ono-midori/ono-midori.github.io/techs/libevent.md

     struct evbuffer_file_segment *seg, ev_off_t offset, ev_off_t length);
 ```

-The evbuffer_file_segment_new() function creates and returns a new evbuffer_file_segment object to represent a piece of the underlying file stored in fd that begins at offset and contains length bytes.
+The `evbuffer_file_segment_new()` function creates and returns a new `evbuffer_file_segment` object to represent a piece of the underlying file stored in fd that begins at offset and contains length bytes.
 On error, it return NULL.

 File segments are implemented with sendfile, splice, mmap, CreateFileMapping, or malloc()-and-read(), as appropriate.
 They're created using the most lightweight supported mechanism, and transition to a heavier-weight mechanism as needed.
 (For example, if your OS supports sendfile and mmap, then a file segment can be implemented using only sendfile, until you try to actually inspect its contents.
 At that point, it needs to be mmap()ed.)
 You can control the fine-grained behavior of a file segment with these flags:

-- EVBUF_FS_CLOSE_ON_FREE If this flag is set, freeing the file segment with evbuffer_file_segment_free() will close the underlying file.
+- `EVBUF_FS_CLOSE_ON_FREE` If this flag is set, freeing the file segment with `evbuffer_file_segment_free()` will close the underlying file.
-- EVBUF_FS_DISABLE_MMAP If this flag is set, the file_segment will never use a mapped-memory style backend (CreateFileMapping, mmap) for this file, even if that would be appropriate.
+- `EVBUF_FS_DISABLE_MMAP` If this flag is set, the file_segment will never use a mapped-memory style backend (CreateFileMapping, mmap) for this file, even if that would be appropriate.
-- EVBUF_FS_DISABLE_SENDFILE If this flag is set, the file_segment will never use a sendfile-style backend (sendfile, splice) for this file, even if that would be appropriate.
+- `EVBUF_FS_DISABLE_SENDFILE` If this flag is set, the file_segment will never use a sendfile-style backend (sendfile, splice) for this file, even if that would be appropriate.
-- EVBUF_FS_DISABLE_LOCKING If this flag is set, no locks are allocated for the file segment: it won't be safe to use it in any way where it can be seen by multiple threads.
+- `EVBUF_FS_DISABLE_LOCKING` If this flag is set, no locks are allocated for the file segment: it won't be safe to use it in any way where it can be seen by multiple threads.

-Once you have an evbuffer_file_segment, you can add some or all of it to an evbuffer using evbuffer_add_file_segment().
+Once you have an `evbuffer_file_segment`, you can add some or all of it to an evbuffer using `evbuffer_add_file_segment()`.
 The offset argument here refers to an offset within the file segment, not to an offset within the file itself.

-When you no longer want to use a file segment, you can free it with evbuffer_file_segment_free().
+When you no longer want to use a file segment, you can free it with `evbuffer_file_segment_free()`.
 The actual storage won't be released until no evbuffer any longer holds a reference to a piece of the file segment.

 ```c++
 typedef void (*evbuffer_file_segment_cleanup_cb)(